heycomputer/pudd/README.md

 - 🌐 Relying on an internet connection just to look up docs
 - ⚠️ Reading docs for the _wrong_ version of a dependency

-**pudd** fixes that by reading your project’s dependency files, finding the exact versions you use, and fetching their documentation from upstream sources — so you always have the right docs at your fingertips.
+**pudding** fixes that by reading your project's dependency files, finding the exact versions you use, and fetching their documentation from upstream sources — so you always have the right docs at your fingertips.

 ---